Mick Underwood: 1970–1979

 After several showcase gigs, Quatermass were signed by George Martin's Air London company and began to put together their first album, using their own material plus several songs written by Steve Hammond.
 Recorded at EMI's Abbey Road Studios the band's eponymous album was released on EMI's progressive rock label Harvest Records.
 One of the Hammond tracks on the album was titled "Black Sheep of the Family", later covered by Blackmore on the first Rainbow album.
 To promote the album the band undertook a European tour, with performances on radio and TV timed to coincide with the release of the album in various countries.
 Despite wide critical acclaim, the project had insufficient financial backing however, and there were many problems on their subsequent tour of the United States.
 On their return to the UK the band dissolved.

-In summer 1971 Underwood began discussions with Paul Rodgers who was looking to form a new band after the initial break up of Free, and along with bass player Stuart McDonald they formed the band Peace.
+In the summer of 1971, Underwood began discussions with Paul Rodgers who was looking to form a new band after the initial break up of Free, and along with bass player Stuart McDonald they formed the band Peace.
 Signed to Island Records, Peace began to write and record material for a debut album and also embarked on a UK tour supporting Mott the Hoople but in January 1972 Free reformed, and Underwood formed another new band, called Sammy.

 It was around this time that Underwood was offered the position of drummer with Hot Chocolate but he declined and successfully recommended Tony Connor – who had recently left Audience – for a position which was then held, temporarily, by session drummer Cozy Powell.

 Underwood called on Gillan to produce their first single, and the band then went into rehearsals for their debut album, which was then recorded in a single 72-hour session.
 As in previous projects, there was little commercial success and Underwood dissolved the band, returning to session drumming.

 His next band was Strapps.
 Their eponymous debut album was recorded in 1976 at Ian Gillan's Kingsway Recorders studio in London, produced by former Episode Six colleague Roger Glover.
 They then toured as support act on Deep Purple's tour of the UK, and went on to release three further albums.

 Underwood worked again with Gillan as the support act on the UK tour of the Ian Gillan Band, whose line-up included former Quatermass colleague John Gustafson, on bass and backing vocals.
 Underwood sometimes took the opportunity to view the show from within the audience after playing his own set, and recalled that he "really picked up this bewildered vibe.
 The fans just couldn't connect with the music, however well it was played."

 Strapps fourth and final album Ball of Fire was recorded at Ian Gillan's Kingsway studios and during recording Underwood was asked by Gillan if he could use a couple of hours of their studio time to lay down a vocal with his latest band, Gillan.
 Several weeks later Gillan invited him to be the drummer in this new venture.